sebrown0/TB_Backup/ReadMe.txt

-Modified child inserts.
-Add employee for the left-side nav
+Add all entities upto the last left menu item - Settings